Are you generally concerned about bees dying and bee decline? Have you found dead bees?

 Many of the concerns about bees dying are associated with honey bees.
 Increasingly, however, it is recognised that almost all of our pollinators are in trouble.

-Honey bees are very important, and they are enchanting creatures, but they do not pollinate everything (contrary to belief among some).
+Honey bees are very important, and they are enchanting creatures, but they do not pollinate everything.
 Hence we should look after other pollinators too.
 This is important to recognise, because:

 Together we make a difference!
 And it's not rocket science... three basic things you can do are: